ThinkTankShark/P.L.U.S/react-client/README.md

 ###Getting Started###

-There are two methods for getting started with this repo.
+There are two methods for getting started with this folder.

 ####Familiar with Git?#####
 Checkout this repo, install dependencies, then start the gulp process with the following: